costrouc/quansight-nix-derivations/README.md

 with your package manager or system at all.

 This repository makes one assumption about the layout of the repositories.
-It expects a flat hierarchy shown below.
-In the future I can add git support to use "master".
+It expects a flat hierarchy shown below if you are going to do any local builds.

 ```
 ...